HL7/fhir-udap-security-ig/input/pagecontent/discovery.md

       <td><code>udap_certifications_required</code></td>
       <td><span class="label label-warning">conditional</span></td>
       <td>
         An array of zero or more certification URIs required by the Authorization Server.
+The array <strong>SHALL NOT</strong> include certification URIs that are not also elements of the <code>udap_certifications_supported</code> array.
 This metadata parameter <strong>SHALL</strong> be present if the value of the <code>udap_certifications_supported</code> parameter is not an empty array.
 Example:<br>
         <code>["https://www.example.com/udap/profiles/example-certification"]</code>
       </td>
     </tr>